CiscoDevNet/data-center-development/cml/README.md

 </p>

-CML is used extensively in this rep. I've added thi section to explain how I added CML as a VM to ProxMox.
+CML is used extensively in this repo.
+We've added this section to explain how we added CML as a VM to ProxMox.
-For info on ProxMox see the proxmox directory in this repo.
+For info on ProxMox see the [Proxmox directory](https://github.com/CiscoDevNet/data-center-development/tree/main/proxmox) in this repo.
 I've also included some links to CML resources.

 <br>